The Immune System and Organ Transplant: What You Should Know

 How the Immune System Works

 The immune system is a complex biological system in the human body.
 It is made up of cells, tissues, and organs that work constantly to deal with infectious and other foreign materials, such as allergens or tumors, that may be harmful to the body.
-These materials carry antigens .
-The immune system is able to recognize the difference between cells that belong and those that do not by learning to identify protein markers ( antigens ) that are found on cell surfaces.
+These materials carry antigens.
+The immune system is able to recognize the difference between cells that belong and those that do not by learning to identify protein markers (antigens) that are found on cell and infection surfaces.
+In people, the antigens or markers are referred to as the human leukocyte antigen (HLA).
 Antigens that are recognized as unfriendly invaders stimulate an immune response to destroy them.

 |Neutrophils||Destroy bacteria and fungi|

 |Eosinophils||Destroy larger parasites; also involved in allergy-related inflammatory response|